Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties: Discussion and summary

-In summary, our work presents a thorough study of the nonequilibrium condensate of bosons, in conjunction with the Fr\"ohlich condensation.
+In summary, our work presents a thorough study of the nonequilibrium condensate of bosons, in conjunction with the Fr\"ohlich coherence.
 Our quantum theory elucidated the detailed-balance-breaking nature through the curl flux network, revealing topological variation when driven far from equilibrium.
-A generic order parameter was identified for the Fr\"ohlich condensation, showing graph texture beyond the symmetry-breaking paradigm of phase transitions.
-The results clearly demonstrated, on the graphs of the curl flux network, that the PCs rest in the regime of Fr\"ohlich condensation.
+A generic order parameter was identified for the NCB, showing graph topology beyond the symmetry-breaking paradigm of phase transitions.
+The results clearly demonstrated, on the graphs of the curl flux network, that the PCs rest in the regime of NCB.
 Understanding the nonequilibrium phases of matter will enrich the studies of complex systems coupled to external fields, thereby significantly advancing the frontier of the statistical thermodynamics at mesoscopic scale.

-{\it Remarks.}---It is worth noting from our model that the loop affinities associated with $\vartriangle, \triangledown$ are opposite.
-This means the graph texture with the PCs differs from the topological edge chiral modes that have been explored in electronic materials \cite{Zhang_RMP2011,Tang_PRX2021}.
-Nevertheless, the nonlocal curl flux emerges from the probability edge currents [i.e., Eq.(\ref{Jnet})] that may generate optimal loops---as proven in $\text{J}_{{\rm c}}(z,z^*)$ exhibiting the Mount-Fuji landscape---which possess the topology of the graph.
-Such a topological structure therefore dictates a dynamics distinct from the topology-protected chiral edge states.

 F. L. and C. S. contributed equally to this work.